I’m your pixelpleasure, 2017

 five Vizio monitors, lavender vanilla scent, Handshake chair, soft floor mats, Goldendoodle, AstroTurf, inflatable donut, Gaiam Backless Classic Balance Ball Chair, soda fountain, animal plush pillows, custom Trophy Depot trophies, iCarly blanket, rubber snake, elastic garden hose, grandmother’s nightgown, PVC pipes, dog leashes, vinyl rope, Owens Corning insulation, silicon cake mold

 Installed between hanging and grounded inflatable seats and brightly tanging paraphernalia, five sculpturally isolated television screens become interconnected around a fountain’s pink liquid dripping in I’m your pixelpleasure.
 Declarative by its title, the work confuses pleasure sources by its being composed of various subjects: I, the artist, or I, five Vizio screens, or I, seven Beagle puppies frowning above a screen shrine, or I-you, you watching Zander Porter move between monitors by way of blue-pink vinyl licorice webs, performing as himself or as 14 reality TV masc.-fem.-moms-dads-winners-losers.

 I’m your pixelpleasure strives for deep reach into the thin surface of Google search, over-realized desktop backgrounds, and pop cultural-sonic YouTube (re-)remixes, internet events with similar mass-production and artificiality to plastic wigs, children’s blankets, and AstroTurf.
 The work’s self-motivated narrative desires to know what it means that the winner of RuPaul’s Big Brother Survivor Race hosted in thin internet receives a flesh baby as her grand prize, having been birth-concocted initially as a plastic-bagged collection of domestic toys by her own queer parents and sponsor-donated by ASMR Mom, rooting for her success through the eyes of their MacBook Pro and VIXIA camcorder.

 The work was debuted as a five-channel video and performance-installation, my character-host body welcoming visitors into the Ezra and Cecile Zilkha Gallery exhibition space, modeling appropriate behavior with Tex and a large Goldendoodle.
 The work was awarded the Elizabeth Verveer Tishler Prize and was nominated for Wesleyan University’s highest academic award, University Honors.
-It has been further installed for online and offline exhibitions at The Byre Theatre, TIFA Working Studios, Estación Terrena, Centro Cultural de España en Costa Rica, and more.
+It has been further installed for online and offline exhibitions at The Byre Theatre, TIFA Working Studios, Estación Terrena, Centro Cultural de España en Costa Rica, and others.